 My Father was a pilot for 29 years in the Air Force and his last station was at the Air Force Academy where he was a flight instructor and Professor of Human Physiology.
 He had many hobbies, one of which was Photography.
 He was good and he taught me a lot about cameras as a young girl.
 I would not be down the path I am with my life if it was not for my Dad.
 My studio partner, Linda Packard and I volunteered to create some portraits at my Father’s assisted living back in February.
 I wanted to give all the residents families a gift that I knew they would cherish.
 Several of those residents have passed since we did this.
 I did not know my father would be among them.
 Those images are my most cherished things I have now.

 We took my father to the beach the spring of 2012.
 It was our last family vacation together.
-My husband noticed my Dad through our bedroom window sitting on the patio with our Dog.
+My husband noticed my Dad through our bedroom window sitting by the garden table and chairs set with our Dog.
 It is also another one of my most favorite images of my Dad that I have.

 Take lots of photographs of the ones you love.
 Make sure you are also in some of those photographs.
 They will become the most precious things you have when that person is gone from your life.
 Don’t worry about how you look.
 Don’t use the excuse of “I will be in a family photograph when I loose weight, or cut my hair, have makeup on, have the right clothing on” It doesn’t matter.
 Photographs are about capturing life as it is happening.
 They freeze your moments in time and capture memories that you can relive over and over.
 Don’t make excuses.
 Be in the picture!